Foreign employee - Ingressi

 If you are not a Finnish citizen, the Aliens Act requires you to prove to your employer that you have the right to work in Finland.

-The employer will generally make a copy of the document verifying your right to work, because he is required by law to keep that information at the workplace.
+The employer can make a copy of the document verifying your right to work, because employer is required by law to keep information about foreign employees and the basis of their work rights at the workplace.

 Residence of an EU citizen to be registered at the Finnish Immigration Service

 If you have the citizenship of an EU Member State, Iceland, Liechtenstein, Norway or Switzerland, you do not need to apply for a Finnish residence permit.
 However, if your stay in Finland lasts for more than three months, you must register your residence.
-Go to the Finnish Immigration Service's service point to register.
+You must contact the Finnish Immigration Service for registration.

 If you are not a citizen of any of the aforementioned countries, your right to work in Finland must be based on Finnish law.
 If you need a residence permit, you must apply for one yourself.
 If you work in Finland without the right to do so, you could be committing a violation or a criminal offence.

 If there is any change in your right of residence or any of the grounds for your right to work, you must inform your employer immediately.
 If your residence permit is about to expire, you must submit an application for a new residence permit while the old one is still valid.
 Give your employer a copy of the receipt of your pending application and then give him a copy of your new residence permit as soon as you receive it.